 Home insurance protects you in case of a disaster.

 Home insurance covers the hazards that most homeowners face.
 Everything from fire to theft, a cracked foundation to accidents on your property.
 When a loss occurs, you’ll file a claim with your insurance carrier and will be paid for the expenses, minus any outstanding deductible amounts.

 Insurance also covers personal liability exposures to protect you from many situations that could lead to lawsuits from others.
 For example, you could be held responsible if someone slips and falls in your home or is injured on your property.
 Liability coverage is there to protect you.

 Who needs to insure their homes?

 Home insurance isn’t just for people with traditional houses.
-Home insurances also benefits owners of:
+Home insurance also benefits owners of:

 ● Frame houses